 Look at your benefits: 401k

 About 4 out of 5 working Americans have access to a 401k or similar style retirement plan at work.
 Unfortunately, only about 2 out 5 Americans eligible to take advantage of this employer benefit, do so.
 Benefits are a big part of our compensation.
 If you had a friend that had a vision plan at work, but chose to not get glasses, would you think that was strange?
 If you had a family member who didn’t have health insurance, but had a plan available through their job, would you be surprised?
-Take advantage of this benefit as one of the easiest ways to get started as a novice investor.
+Take advantage of this benefit as one of the easiest ways to get started as a novice or beginner investor.